Is The Free Hemingway App The Right Grammar Editor For You?

 One minor online glitch and all your revisions and hard work are gone.

 If you want to be able to save and export, you will need to pay for the desktop version.

 Another annoyance is that there is no basic spell checker.

-While the app uses slide-over popup hint boxes, there is little more you can do with them other than omit adverbs.
+While the app uses slide-over popup hint boxes, there is little more you can do with them other than omit adverbs or unnecessary words.

-But once you click omit and you remove the adverb, there is no undo function.
+But once you click omit and remove the word or adverb, there is no undo function.

 There are far better choices that do a lot more to help you check and improve your writing.

-The biggest downside is that you cannot save or export your work.
+The most significant downsides are that there is no grammar or spell checker, and you cannot save or export your work.

 There are a lot of other choices when it comes to free writing checkers.
-You can read our recent article listing 13 free writing checkers that you can try.
-Most of them offer more and much better options.
+You can read our article listing 17 free writing checkers that you can try.